 Daniel Rosenthal believes that vigorous representation of workers and unions fosters a more just society.

-Mr. Rosenthal received his college degree in mathematics, with honors, from the University of Chicago.
-Between college and law school, he taught mathematics at a large public high school in Houston, Texas.
+Mr. Rosenthal served as a law clerk for the Honorable William J. Kayatta, Jr., of the U.S. Court of Appeals for the First Circuit.
+He graduated magna cum laude from Harvard Law School and received his college degree in mathematics, with honors, from the University of Chicago.
+Between college and law school, he taught mathematics at a public high school in Houston, Texas.

 Mr. Rosenthal frequently speaks on labor and employment issues.
 He is a senior editor of the leading treatise on the Railway Labor Act.
 He is a member of the state bars of New York and the District of Columbia, and he is admitted to practice in trial courts and appellate courts around the country.

 Mr. Rosenthal lives in DC with his wife, Roxanna, and their son.

 - Currently serving as lead counsel for a nationwide class of Diagnostic Radiological Technologists at the VA who were allegedly misclassified under the FLSA.
 (Michalovic-Crawley v.
 United States (Ct. of Fed.
 Cl.)).

 - Led a team that secured a preliminary injunction requiring certain McDonald’s restaurants to improve their COVID-19 safety measures under the public nuisance doctrine (Massey v.
 McDonald’s (Ill.
 Cir.
 Ct.
 2020)).